-- 1. Create a diagram of the optical table in InkScape and map out components onto the table.
-This will allow for an easy setup of the table once the parts arrive. - Status: Complete - 2.
-Mount the test mass and the IR camera onto the table, using 1/2" optical components.
+1. Create a diagram of the optical table in InkScape and map out components onto the table.
+This will allow for an easy setup of the table once the parts arrive.

+Status: Complete

+2. Mount the test mass and the IR camera onto the table, using 1/2" optical components.
 Follow the diagram to ensure that little manual calibration will be needed.
 Once they are attached to the table, view the test mass using the camera's built-in system and calibrate so that only the test mass is in the camera's view.
-This will consist of moving the camera along four degrees of freedom: rotational in the x-direction, and in the x-, y-, and z-directions, where the x-axis is parallel to the test mass. - Status: Complete.
-One thing to note is that when calibrating, the camera"s IR lens and normal lens are in different locations.
-Because the visual lens is lower than the IR lens, the overlay of the two must also be modified and any manual calibration must be done accordingly. - 3.
-Determine the heater components and design a mount for the components. - Status: In Progress.
-The mount design is nearly complete, and only needs to be printed once more to ensure that it will fit the reflector correctly.
+This will consist of moving the camera along four degrees of freedom: rotational in the x-direction, and in the x-, y-, and z-directions, where the x-axis is parallel to the test mass.

+Status: Complete.
+One thing to note is that when calibrating, the camera's IR lens and normal lens are in different locations.
+Because the visual lens is lower than the IR lens, the overlay of the two must also be modified and any manual calibration must be done accordingly.

+3. Determine the heater components and design a mount for the components.

+Status: In Progress.
+I am using Comsol to design the mount, which is nearly done, although there are still some iterations needed to complete it.
 The heater consists of a cartridge heater suspended in a parabolic reflector.
 The mount, as seen in section 4, will be a 3D-printed mount for the heater system connected to the table with 1/2" optical components.

-The mount takes a significant amount of time to print, so this has taken longer than expected. - 4.
-Model a ray diagram of the heater's radiation onto the test mass, and create a irradiance map of the test mass. - Status: In Progress.
-The structure of the model has been completed, but can still be improved with higher ray counts and precision in mapping out the irradiance.
-This will be completed by the beginning of the eighth week of the program. - 5.
-Mount the heater to the table.
+4. Mount the heater to the table.

-- Status: Not Started.
+Status: Not Started.
 The heater mount still must be printed before this can be started.
 Once it is, the components will be mounted to the table.
-The mounting posts have arrived and are This should be completed by the beginning of the eight week of the program. - 6.
-Observe the power transfer between the heater and the test mass.
+This should be completed by the end of the fourth week of the program.

+5. Observe the power transfer between the heater and the test mass.
 From the IR camera's data, determine the irradiance profile of the test mass.
 Repeat this for multiple source temperatures.
 At the same time, calculate the expected power transfer between the heater and the test mass.
-Determine what the irradiance profile of the test mass should be. - Status: Not Started.
-This should be completed by the end of the eighth week of the program. - 7.
-Once the theoretical and experimental data is determined, compare and analyze.
-It would be ideal to find that the system calibration is correct, and that this setup may be used for different geometries without worry of systematic errors. - Status: Not Started.
+Determine what the irradiance profile of the test mass should be.

+Status: Not Started.
+This should be completed by the end of the seventh week of the program.

+6. Once the theoretical and experimental data is determined, compare and analyze.
+It would be ideal to find that the system calibration is correct, and that this setup may be used for different geometries without worry of systematic errors.

+Status: Not Started.
 This should be completed by the end of the program.